-Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims and boys instigators of such abuse.
-Peer on peer abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
-The different forms of peer on peer abuse is likely to include, but not limited to:
+Staff recognise that while both boys and girls can abuse their peers, it is more likely that girls will be victims, and boys, instigators of such abuse.
+Children who are LGBTQ+ may be targeted by other children.
+Child-on-child abuse is not tolerated, passed off as "banter" or seen as "part of growing up".
+The different forms of child-on-child abuse is likely to include, but not limited to:

-- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm. - causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting) - sexual violence and sexual harassment between children, as defined by Sexual offences act 2003 which considers rape, assault by penetration and sexual assault, all types of sexual violence.
-Sexual violence and sexual harassment can be between two children, or a group of children and can occur online and offline.
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm.

+- causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting)